DARIAH-ERIC/DESIR-CodeSprint-TrackA-TextMining/README.md

 # Steps
 The participants for this track will involved themselves in several steps:
 1) Data extraction by using Grobid
+- (50 science articles in 5 languages and in Pdf format are already prepared.
+They can be found in `/Pdf Source Files/`)
    * Pdf files extraction into XML-TEI data format
    * Connection and data processing through the REST API

 2) Visualisation of data extracted from Grobid
    * Visualisation of the data extracted from the first step in the Pdf files by using Grobid as a library, for instance by using LayoutToken object in Grobid.